 Perley Rideau has designated visitor parking areas in front of our main entrance (map).
 Please do not park in any area with a sign indicating “Resident Parking”.
 Parking is free under 30 minutes.
 There is a 10$ fee for parking longer than 30 minutes.

 Is it safe to come to the clinic?

 Yes, it is safe to come to our clinic.
 The Interprofessional Clinic has always had stringent Infection Prevention and Control procedures that we continue to follow.
 We also continue to follow Perley’s Infection Prevention and Control policies as well as the recommendation from Ottawa Public Health.

 Do I need to come to the appointment in person?

-Some in-person appointments may be necessary however the Clinic does offer virtually online and phone sessions whenever possible.
-Please call the Clinic to learn more.
+In-person appointments are available but the clinic does offer virtually online and phone sessions if appropriate.
+Please call the clinic to learn more.

 Will I be charged for a missed appointment if I do not pass the screening questions?

 What is most important to us is to protect you, the residents, staff, and all of our community members.
 As such, you will not be charged for a missed appointment due to possible COVID-19 symptoms.
 If you miss several appointments for this reason, other options may need to be explored such as video appointments to better address your needs.

 If you fail the screening at the front entrance, you will be directed to your primary care physician and/or the appropriate testing centre.